zenite-docs/zenite-docs.github.io/query/query.md

 # Querying your database

 zenite allows you to query your database directly from the web interface.
+Query window supports autocomplete features.

 1. Click server.zenite.io (your server name).
 2. Click "Databases".